Dev123dahiya/Prompt_Analysis/README.md

 ## Project Overview

-This repository contains a complete benchmark package for evaluating LLM responses to a realistic, domain-specific full-stack coding task.

-The benchmark is centered on a **Leave Management System** for a mid-sized organization.
-It tests whether an LLM can interpret detailed product requirements, implement business rules, apply security best practices, document setup and deployment, and produce maintainable production-style code.
+The Benchmark Repository includes a comprehensive benchmark set whcih will aid in evaluation of the efficiency of the LLM in performing a end-to-end coding task of the real world.The scope of the benchmark includes **Leave Management System** of a medium-sized company.
+The aim of benchmark test is to evaluate how well an LLM can comprehend the product requirements, perform business logic, practice security principles, create documentation for the deployment, and produce quality code.
 ## Links

 | Resource | URL |